 Here are some ideas to find clients for your bookkeeping business:-

-Talk about it to your friends and acquaintance
+- Talk about it to your friends and acquaintances

 If you are not strong at marketing you can always get some training - just look online.

 If you can get just one customer to start with and offer them an